subsurface/subsurface/README.md

 License: GPLv2

-We frequently make new test versions of Subsurface avilable at http://subsurface-divelog.org/downloads/test/
+We frequently make new test versions of Subsurface available at http://subsurface-divelog.org/downloads/test/
 These tend to contain the latest bug fixes and features, but also occasionally the latest bugs and issues.
 Please understand when using them